adampedleydev/adampedleydev/README.md

 :computer: I'm currently working in the finance industry, leading development of customer-facing applications.
 :guitar: I love learning new technologies and also love all things music.
 :books: I'm currently learning about **Flutter**.
-:envelope: You can get in touch with me me at me@adampedley.dev!